MrJSA-Technologies/RP2040-RubberDucky-FW/README.md

 ### The fast way

-1. Download the latest release.
+1. Download the latest release for your language.
 2. Set the switch to `BOOTSEL`
 3. When it shows up set the switch to `PAYLOAD`
 4. Copy the `*.uf2` file in the `RubberDucky` folder to the root of your RubberDucky